1. How much does it cost to join Scout Australia NSW?

 6. Do Scouts go camping?

-Camping is an essential part of the Scouting program – and its lots of fun too.
+Camping is an essential part of the Scouting program – and it’s lots of fun too!
 Camping is introduced at age appropriate levels.
 Joey Scouts and Cub Scouts have sleepovers in the Scout Hall and Family Camps in tents.
+Joey Scouts experience camping at their ‘Mob Holiday’, where they sleep in a tent with their parent, while Cub Scouts participate in a large event every three years called the Cuboree, where they camp for five days!
 Scouts, Venturer Scouts and Rovers experience camping in tents and under canvas in the great Australian outdoors.

 7. What if my child has a medical condition, such as asthma or diabetes?